 During the second half of the course, students will complete a research paper, drawing on sources from multiple disciplines and employing a range of methodological techniques in the social sciences and humanities.
-Class time will largely be dedicated to working on research papers, including one-on-one or small group consultation with the instructors.
+Class time will largely be dedicated to working on research papers, including one-on-one or small group consultation with the instructor.

-The Related Concentration, administered in collaboration with the European Studies Center, is designed to let students explore their interest in both the REES and ESC world areas so that it fits comfortably alongside their majors or minors.
+The Related Concentration, administered in collaboration with the European Studies Center, is designed to let students explore their interest in both the REEES and ESC world areas so that it fits comfortably alongside their majors or minors.
 It appeals particularly to pre-professional students who wish to broaden their international experience while minimizing language requirements.
 It is crafted to offer comparative study of your intended professional field—pre-medicine, pre-law, business, engineering, and health and rehab sciences—while capitalizing on your existing European/Eurasian language credits.
 This individualized, interdisciplinary credential provides a context for studying abroad and complements most academic plans and majors.

 This is an interdisciplinary, research-based degree offered by the University Honors College in collaboration with REEES.
 Although requirements for this degree are rigorous, the personal, academic, and professional benefits are enormous.

 In collaboration with Pitt’s School of Education, REEES offers 3-credit pre-professional internships for Pitt undergraduates interested in secondary social studies education with a particular focus on the cultures, people, history, and contemporary issues of East Europe, Russia, and Eurasia.
 Preference will be given to undergraduates who are currently enrolled in one of our certificate programs or the related concentration.
 Learn more about PAGE.